egateri/learn-nodejs/README.md

 ### BDD
   As a user, I would like to;
-  1. Efficiently use the website across devices of all sizes and browsers.
+  1. Efficiently use the website across devices of all sizes and browsers,
+  1. Demonstrate the effects of the jQuery,
+  1. Dockerize the Node Application and deploy and
+  1. Connect the Application to a database - MongoDb or MySQL (Next Step).

 ### Technologies and Languages used